KrailOrg/krail/docs/tutorial07.md

 What we will do, however, is demonstrate some of the features of Shiro, within a Krail context:

 - **Implementing a Realm**.
 Implement a trivial Realm to provide authentication and authorisation
-- **Page Control**.
+- **Page Access Control**.
 This is Krail specific use of Shiro features to determine whether a user has permission to access a page
 - **Coded access**.
 Checking from code whether a user has permissions to do something
 - **Access Control annotations**.
 This will demonstrate the use of Shiro's annotations, as an alternative to using coded access

 Krail does not yet provide any user management capability (the management of users, groups & roles etc) as this is often provided via LDAP, Active Directory or Identity Management systems.
-There is an [open ticket](https://github.com/davidsowerby/krail/issues/226) for it, so it may one day be developed.
+There is an [open ticket](https://github.com/davidsowerby/krail/issues/226) for it, so it may be developed one day.

 #Example